Star Wars: Galaxy’s Edge

 Once builders have finished constructing their hilt, the Gatherers will, well, gather up the unused components and return them to Savi’s inventory for the next group to use.

 The final step in the process is the connection of the lightsaber hilt to the blade itself, which is 36″ long and, yes, really lights up.
-Once again, the workshop employees will assist with this task.
+Once again, the workshop employees will assist with this task, giving it the appearance of a ritual.

 We should note that the make of these lightsabers is rather heavy-duty and detailed, not at all like the previous, plasticy lightsaber toys that consumers could buy in various stores (including at Walt Disney World Resort itself) over the course of the past 40 years; the hilts are metal and the blades are reinforced plastic, detachable so that guests will be able to go on Galaxy’s Edge’s two rides (the hilts can likewise be attached to waistband clips that will be, of course, sold elsewhere at Black Spire Outpost).
 The blades will light up and the hilt will produce a series of sound effects, including powering up and down and various “contact” sounds.